anoopsarkar/nlp-class/hw3.md

 ## The Challenge

-Your task is to _improve the accuracy as much as possible_.
+Your task is to _improve the accuracy as much as possible while keeping the hyperparameters used in the default solution for the phrasal chunker_.
 The score is explained in detail in the Accuracy section below.
-You can only use the pre-trained word vectors file that has been provided to you as described in the `Default solution` section above.
-You cannot use any other word vectors or word embeddings.

 ## Baseline